 - Focus on those with the lowest conversion rate where people abandon the user journey

-Optimizing Conversion Funnel Content For Every Stage
+Optimizing Content For Every Stage Of The Funnel

-1. Top of the conversion funnel
+1. Optimizing content for the top of the conversion funnel

 - Social media content curation: enable easy sharing of your content on social media to extend the reach of your content